Female Reproductive System

 Article Translations: (Spanish)

-All living things reproduce.
-Reproduction — the process by which organisms make more organisms like themselves — is one of the things that sets living things apart from nonliving matter.
+Reproduction is the process by which organisms make more organisms like themselves.
 But even though the reproductive system is essential to keeping a species alive, unlike other body systems, it's not essential to keeping an individual alive.

-In the human reproductive process, two kinds of sex cells, or gametes, are involved.
+In the human reproductive process, two kinds of sex cells, or gametes (GAH-meetz), are involved.
 The male gamete, or sperm, and the female gamete, the egg or ovum, meet in the female's reproductive system.
-When the sperm fertilizes, or meets, the egg, this fertilized egg is called the zygote.
+When sperm fertilizes (meets) an egg, this fertilized egg is called a zygote (ZYE-goat).
 The zygote goes through a process of becoming an embryo and developing into a fetus.

-Humans, like other organisms, pass certain characteristics of themselves to the next generation through their genes, the special carriers of human traits.
+Humans, like other organisms, pass some characteristics of themselves to the next generation.
+We do this through our genes, the special carriers of human traits.
 The genes that parents pass along are what make their children similar to others in their family, but also what make each child unique.
 These genes come from the male's sperm and the female's egg.

-Unlike the male, the human female has a reproductive system located entirely in the pelvis.
 The external part of the female reproductive organs is called the vulva, which means covering.
-Located between the legs, the vulva covers the opening to the vagina and other reproductive organs located inside the body.
+Located between the legs, the vulva covers the opening to the vagina and other reproductive organs inside the body.

 A female's internal reproductive organs are the vagina, uterus, fallopian tubes, and ovaries.

 The vagina is a muscular, hollow tube that extends from the vaginal opening to the uterus.
-The vagina is about 3 to 5 inches (8 to 12 centimeters) long in a grown woman.
-Because it has muscular walls, it can expand and contract.
+Because it has muscular walls, the vagina can expand and contract.
 This ability to become wider or narrower allows the vagina to accommodate something as slim as a tampon and as wide as a baby.
 The vagina's muscular walls are lined with mucous membranes, which keep it protected and moist.

 The vagina serves three purposes: